tuomaspelkone/PossuKino/README.md

 In this readme, I will explain to you how our project works.

 <h2>General</h2>
 Main branch is for localhost, tupe branch is what we use to run the website.
 The website is ran using a virtual machine.
+Here is a link to the page: http://195.148.22.146:3000/

 <h2>Features</h2>